Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us006/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US006 - Register a vehicle

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an FM, I want to register a vehicle.
+As an VFM, I want to register a vehicle.

 ### 1.2.
 Customer Specifications and Clarifications